arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 };

 ```
 To target an individual pixel you select its' address and change the value, remember that you'll need to start counting at 0.
-So, the following line will target the third pixel from the left and the second from the top, and change it to turn on:
+So, the following line will target the third pixel from the left and the second from the top, then turn it on:
 ```
 frame[2][1] = 1;
 matrix.renderBitmap(frame, 8, 12);